php-cache/documentation/docs/symfony/adapter-bundle.md

 # Adapter Bundle

-This bundle helps you configurate and register PSR-6 cache services.
+This bundle helps you configure and register PSR-6 cache services.

 ### To Install

 Run the following in your project root, assuming you have composer set up for your project

 ```sh
 composer require cache/adapter-bundle
 ```